3and4/Leither/doc/MiMei-en.md

 ### I. Background -- Centralized Internet
 #### 1.1 Big Data has conquered the world
-Internet has changed our daily life.
-Big Data is running internet, therefore our lives.
+Internet has changed our daily lives.
+Big Data is running the internet, therefore our lives.
 Online retail went up to US$35 trillion in 2019 in China alone.
-The essence of Big Data is the accumulation of data and formation of rules, for the purpose of manipulating user behavior and generating monopolistic profit.
+The essence of Big Data is the accumulation of data and control of rules, for the purpose of manipulating user behavior and generating monopolistic profit.

 #### 1.2 Big Techs own Big Data
 Big Techs own core data.
 For example, FB owns social media and Amazon online retail.
 Data protocols are manipulated to serve as business barriers.
 Google’s spider cannot access FB pages, vice versa.
 Monopoly is protected by corporation regulations, laws and ecosystem rules.
 Big Techs also take the lion’s share of profit, so their fortune concentrates accelerating.

 #### 1.3 Users are caged by Big Data
 Individual user is helpless against the invasion of Big Data into its privacy.
 All user behaviors are data tagged to feed data models, which is then used to predict and influence user behavior.
-Small business struggles under the scrutinizing peek of Big Data, to which the ledger of small business is an open book.
+Small business struggles under the piercing peek of Big Data, to which the ledger of small business is an open book.
 Small game developers can barely share 10% of income on Tencent Game.
 Most online retailers are hard pressed to break even.

 #### 1.4 Intellectual products of all mankind taken by Big Tech
 The internet originated from ARPA net of US Army as non-profit project.
 It was borne an open system without a center.
-Telecom firms has invested billions of dollars to build telecom infrastructure, without controlling the data flowing through it.
+Telecom firms have invested billions of dollars to build infrastructure, without controlling the data flowing through it.
 However, Tech Giants, such as Alibaba, Tencent, FB, Google, etc., has taken control of internet with a few APPs.

 #### 1.5 Summary
 The internet of Status quo has become a centralized playground of big players.
 By controlling user data and influencing user behaviors, monopolistic profit is being made at the cost of individuals, for whom a weapon to fight back is in dire need.

 ### II.
 System Requirement
 Before presenting a plan to build decentralized internet, it is necessary to briefly review the different requests that computer and internet must address at each stage of their development, and the corresponding solutions presented.
-If a new solution cannot solve old problems satisfactorily, it will not beat the incumbent.
+If the new solution cannot solve old problems satisfactorily, it cannot beat the incumbent.
 #### 2.1 File -- Carrier of Data
-In the beginning of computer, program was developed to solve problems.
-A program is a sequence of data.
-With its development, program generated large amount of data in return.
+In the beginning of computer, applications were developed to solve scientific problems.
+Those application generated the earliest request of data, and also large amount of data in return.

 In Unix, File was designed as carrier of data.
 File System was designed to manage files and storage medias.
 Everything is file.
 Any information related device is of File type.
 #### 2.2 MiMei -- Type of Data
 With the evolution of applications, it became necessary to describe the relationship between file and application.
 DOS introduced the concept of File Extension.
 In Windows, file extension is bound with a corresponding application.
 In E-mail, MIME maintains a strict definition of file type as attachment.
 All existing web browsers still follow the MIME protocol.
 #### 2.3 Database -- Relationship of Data